Heaviside's dolphin

-Heaviside's dolphin (Cephalorhynchus heavisidii) is one of four dolphins in the genus Cephalorhynchus.
+Heaviside's dolphin (Cephalorhynchus heavisidii) is one of six dolphins in the genus Cephalorhynchus.
 The small cetacean is endemic to the Benguela ecosystem along the southwest coast of Africa.

 Taxonomy and evolution

 Nomenclature

 Early in the 19th century, a specimen was caught off the Cape of Good Hope and brought to the United Kingdom by a Captain Haviside of the British East India Company.
-Zoologist John Edward Gray, who described the species in his Spicilegia Zoologica, misidentified Haviside as the surgeon John Heaviside, whom was known for his own biological collections at the time.
-"Heaviside's Dolphin" is the recognised common name, though amongst others, "Haviside's dolphin" and "Benguela dolphin" are also used, the latter especially in Namibia.
+Zoologist John Edward Gray, who described the species in his Spicilegia Zoologica, misidentified Haviside as the surgeon John Heaviside, who was known for his own biological collections at the time.
+"Heaviside's dolphin" is the recognised common name, though amongst others, "Haviside's dolphin" and "Benguela dolphin" are also used, the latter especially in Namibia.

-The genus name "Cephalorhynchus" comes from the Greek kephale for ‘head’ and rhynchos for ‘beak’.
+The genus name "Cephalorhynchus" comes from the Greek kephale for 'head' and rhynchos for 'beak'.
 For the species name "heavisidii" see the above description.

 Closely related species and genetic origin

 The three other species in the genus Cephalorhynchus are the Chilean dolphin (C. eutropia), the Commerson's dolphin (C. commersonii) and the Hector's dolphin (C. hectori).
 All are located in cool temperate shelf waters in the Southern Hemisphere.

 Genetic studies suggest that the Cephalorhynchus dolphins originated from a single common ancestor in Southern Africa, from which Heaviside's dolphin are the basal species.
 Radiation around the southern hemisphere following the Antarctic Circumpolar Current (otherwise known as the West Wind Drift), first to New Zealand and then to South America, is thought to have led to the subsequent speciation within the genus.